foxitsoftware/Create-react-app-Example/README.md

 Now everything is set up.
 Open your browser, navigate to <http://localhost:3000/> to launch this application.

+### Reference the fonts

+If some text in a PDF document requires a specified font to be rendered correctly, you need to specify a font loading path during initialization.
+In this example, you can refer to the `fontPath` configuration in `src/preload.js`.
+What we need to do is to copy the `external` folder in the SDK to the `public` folder so that the special font can be rendered normally.

 ## Integrate Web SDK to react app created by "create-react-app"

 ### Prerequisites